 Industry operators have benefited from consumers seeking variety and value, particularly in a period of declining discretionary incomes over the past five years.

-Profitability and Barriers to Entry
+4. Profitability and Barriers to Entry

 However, the cost of creating a website may be relatively low for smaller enterprises.
 As a result, the industry has had a substantial influx of new entrants over the last five years.
 Major global online players have also joined the marketplace.
 These include Amazon, which launched its Australian operations in December 2017.

-Digital Marketing Remains Consistent
+5. Digital Marketing Spend Remains Consistent

 The food & beverage industry is an example of this.
 More than 60% of small food and beverage companies now spend more than 80% of their marketing budget online, compared to less than half before the pandemic.

-The “Buy Now, Pay Later” (BNPL) Revolution
+6. The Buy Now, Pay Later (BNPL) Revolution

-Buy now, pay later (BNPL) arrangements to enable customers to purchase and obtain goods and services immediately from a retailer, and repay the amount owed over set instalments (many without interest charges or account keeping fees).
+Buy now, pay later (BNPL) arrangements enable customers to shop online and repay the amount owed over set instalments (many without interest charges or account keeping fees).

 The retail payments market continues to change with an increase in innovation, competition and technological advances allowing eCommerce stores to entice purchasers and drive sales through flexible payment facilities.

-eCommerce - Not Just for Millennials and Gen Z
+7. eCommerce - Not Just for Millennials and Gen Z

 People want marketers, retailers, and brands to be more transparent about their products' sources and sustainability and engage in ethical practices.

-Click and Collect
+9. Click and Collect